lydiatliu/lydiatliu.github.io/writing.md

 ### Poetry

-Lydia's poems have appeared or are forthcoming in
+Lydia's poems have appeared or are forthcoming in:

 *Pigeon Pages*, "studies".